Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageCLASSIFICATION OF MATERIALS DEFINITIONClassify means to group objects based on shared qualities or properties.
+Download as PDF Download PDF View as Separate PageCLASSIFICATION OF MATERIALS DEFINITIONClassify means to group objects based on shared qualities or properties.
 Scientists and engineers often put objects into groups that have the same property, such as color, hardness or texture.
 Knowing properties is important when you make things.

 To better understand how classification works…